-15 minutes - lemonde.fr, 2019 - English subtitled Role: research, video editing, 3D modeling, motion design Journalist, co-director: A. Balluffier (full credits below)
+15 minutes - lemonde.fr, 2019 - English subtitled Role: open source research, video editing, motion design, 3D modelling Journalist, co-producer: A. Balluffier

 On 12 January 2019, in Bordeaux, France, Olivier Beziade was seriously injured by the police during a « Yellow Vests » protest.